-ITEMS OF BUSINESS

-The Board of Directors (the "Board") unanimously recommends that you vote "FOR" each of the following proposed ordinary resolutions:
+ITEMS OF BUSINESS The Board of Directors (the "Board") unanimously recommends that you vote "FOR" each of

 Proposal 1: U.K. Annual Report and Accounts - ordinary resolution to receive the Company's audited U.K. accounts for the year ended December 31, 2017, including the reports of the directors and the auditor thereon (the "U.K. Annual Report and Accounts");